bobanetwork/boba_legacy/boba_documentation/developer/002_contract-deployments.md

 ---
-description: Deployment examples for OVM 2.0
+description: Deployment examples
 ---

 # Contract Deployment Examples

-Please refer to the Github [Examples Repo](https://github.com/bobanetwork/boba/tree/develop/boba_examples).
+Please refer to the [boba_examples](../../boba_examples) folder.
 Contract examples include:

-1. **hardhat-simple-storage** - shows how to deploy a storage contract to Rinkeby Boba.
+1. **hardhat-simple-storage** - shows how to deploy a storage contract to Rinkeby Boba

 2. **init-fund-l2** - shows how to deposit funds from L1 to L2, on Rinkeby Boba